pfucile/raven/README.md

 In CmakeLists.txt add the following line in line 23;

 eigen_conversions
+### Installing the "serial" package for communicating with the extruder

 ### Edit the bash file for launching the RAVEN according to the procedure for your robot
 * use the bash script templates available in the scripts folder for your reference